aternatik/dolibarr-module-template/README.md

 INSTALL
 -------

-To install this module,  Dolibarr (> v = 3.3) have to be already installed and configured on your server.
-It should be fully operational.
+To install this module, Dolibarr (v >= 3.3) have to be already installed and configured on your server.

-- In your  Dolibarr installation directory edit the file htdocs/conf/conf.php
+- In your Dolibarr installation directory: edit the htdocs/conf/conf.php file
 - Find the following lines:

-	#$=dolibarr_main_url_root_alt ...
+	\#$=dolibarr_main_url_root_alt ...

-	#$=dolibarr_main_document_root_alt ...
+	\#$=dolibarr_main_document_root_alt ...

 	or

 	//$=dolibarr_main_url_root_alt ...

 	//$=dolibarr_main_document_root_alt ...

-- Delete the first "#" (or "//") of these lines and assign a value consistent with your Dolibarr instalation
+- Delete the first "#" (or "//") of these lines and assign a value consistent with your Dolibarr installation

+	$dolibarr_main_url_root = ...

+	and

- $ Dolibarr_main_url_root = ... and $ dolibarr_main_document_root ...
+	$dolibarr_main_document_root = ...

-example for a UNIX system:
+for example on UNIX systems:

 	$dolibarr_main_url_root = 'http://localhost/Dolibarr/htdocs';

 	$dolibarr_main_document_root = '/var/www/Dolibarr/htdocs';

 	$dolibarr_main_url_root_alt = 'http://localhost/Dolibarr/htdocs/custom';

 	$dolibarr_main_document_root_alt = '/var/www/Dolibarr/htdocs/custom';

-example for a Windows system:
+for example on a Windows system:

 	$dolibarr_main_url_root = 'http://localhost/Dolibarr/htdocs';

 	$dolibarr_main_document_root = 'C:/My Web Sites/Dolibarr/htdocs';

 	$dolibarr_main_url_root_alt = 'http://localhost/Dolibarr/htdocs/custom';

 	$dolibarr_main_document_root_alt = 'C:/My Web Sites/Dolibarr/htdocs/custom';

-For more information on the file conf.php file open it conf.php.example
+For more information about the conf.php file take a look at the conf.php.example file.

-- Extract the module files in the directory dolibarr_main_document_root_alt
+- Extract the module's files in the $dolibarr_main_document_root_alt directory.

-- Create the directory custom if it do not exist
+(You may have to create the custom directory first if it doesn't exist yet.)

+for example on UNIX systems: /var/www/Dolibarr/htdocs/custom

-example for a UNIX system: /var/www/Dolibarr/htdocs example for a Windows system: C:/My Web Sites/Dolibarr/htdocs/custom
+for example on a Windows system: C:/My Web Sites/Dolibarr/htdocs/custom

-- From your browser, log in as administrator dolibarr and left click on the "configuration" menu.
-  Then click on the submenu "module".
+- From your browser: log in as a dolibarr administrator and left-click on the "configuration" menu then on the "module" submenu .
-  On the screen that appears and you whouls be able to see the new module (check all tabs, ban be in other than first one) The status menu should then proceed to "Enable" menu "Management training "should appear at the top of the application.
+- On the screen that appears, you should see the new module (check all tabs, it can be in other than first one)
-- Check the security right (Users->permitions) to be sure that right are correctly set for user or users group
+- Check the security rights (users->permissions) to make sure that rights are correctly set for users and groups

 Other Licences
 --------------
 Uses Michel Fortin's PHP Markdown Licensed under BSD to display this README.